deepdoctection/deepdoctection/docs/manual/install.md

 install-dd-all
 ```

 to install the Tensorflow and Pytorch version in one environment.
+Note however, that it is not possible
+to run pipeline that depend on both TF and Pytorch components.

 ## IPkernel and jupyter notebooks

-For running notebooks setup of a kernel pointing to the venv is required.
+For running notebooks with kernels pointing to a virtual environment first create a kernel with

 ```
 make install-kernel-dd
 ```

+This command must be run with active venv mode.
+You can then start a notebook as always and choose the
+kernel in the kernel drop down menu.

 ## Testing the environment